barak/terminus/README.md

 actions in Terminus have a configurable hotkey.

 Also by default, Ctrl+Shift combined with the keypad's Add, Subtract and Enter keys will increase, decrease, and return to normal, font size.
-You can also use Ctrl + Mouse Wheel to change the font size (and Ctrl + middle button to return to the normal size).

 By default, terminus is launched during startup to check if the user wants to have the Quake-like terminal available, so just installing it and rebooting will guarantee